All Episodes

 How does the media ignore all of this damning information?

-You know, now with now we're finding out that the dossier, which was the as the newness and Grassley Graham Memos told us, the bulk of the information presented to the Pfizer court within the FISA application process that most of that information, the FBI and the intelligence community had serious questions with all of it, didn't believe it, and more importantly, never verified it, never corroborated it.
+You know, now we're finding out that the dossier, which was the, as the Newness and Grassley Graham memos told us, the bulk of the information presented to the FISA court within the FISA application process, that most of that information, the FBI and the intelligence community had serious questions with all of it, didn't believe it, and more importantly, never verified it, never corroborated it.

 And there's an email chain now that proves it.